openhab/openhab-addons/addons/binding/org.openhab.binding.milight/README.md

 *   rgbwLed: The 2016/2017 color bulb without saturation support.
 About 6630 (255*26) colors.
 *   rgbwwLed: The 2016/2017 color bulb with saturation support.
 About 1.044.480 (255*64*64) different color shades.
 Use this also for the newer generation of the dual white bulbs.

-The zone number is either 0 for meaning all bulbs of the same type or a valid zone number (1-4 with bridges up to and including version 6).
+The zone number is either 0 for meaning all bulbs of the same type or a valid zone number (1-4).
 Future bridges may support more zones.

 ## Features